glm fits a Generalized Linear Model, similar to R’s glm().

-We will try to predict a diamond’s price from its features.
-We will do this by training a Linear Regression model using the training data.
+This section shows how to predict a diamond’s price from its features by training a linear regression model using the training data.

-Note that we have a mix of categorical features (for eg: cut - Ideal, Premium, Very Good...) and continuous features (for eg: depth, carat).
+There are mix of categorical features (cut - Ideal, Premium, Very Good…) and continuous features (depth, carat).
 Under the hood, SparkR automatically performs one-hot encoding of such features so that it does not have to be done manually.

-# Indicate family = "gaussian" to train a linear regression model lrModel <- glm(price ~ ., data = trainingData, family = "gaussian") # Print a summary of trained linear regression model summary(lrModel)
+# Family = "gaussian" to train a linear regression model lrModel <- glm(price ~ ., data = trainingData, family = "gaussian") # Print a summary of the trained model summary(lrModel)

-We will use predict() on the test data to see how well our model works on new data.
+predict() on the test data to see how well the model works on new data.

-# Generate predictions using the trained Linear Regression model predictions <- predict(lrModel, newData = testData) # View predictions against mpg column display(select(predictions, "price", "prediction"))
+# Generate predictions using the trained model predictions <- predict(lrModel, newData = testData) # View predictions against mpg column display(select(predictions, "price", "prediction"))

-We can create a Logistic Regression on the same dataset.
-Let’s see if we can predict a diamond’s cut based on some of its features.
+This section shows how to create a logistic regression on the same dataset to predict a diamond’s cut based on some of its features.

-As of Spark 1.6, Logistic Regression in MLlib only supports binary classification.
-To test out the algorithm with our dataset in this example, we will subset our data such that we are able to work with only 2 labels.
+Logistic regression in MLlib supports only binary classification.
+To test the algorithm in this example, subset the data to work with only 2 labels.

 # Subset data to include rows where diamond cut = "Premium" or diamond cut = "Very Good" trainingDataSub <- subset(trainingData, trainingData$cut %in% c("Premium", "Very Good")) testDataSub <- subset(testData, testData$cut %in% c("Premium", "Very Good"))

-# Indicate family = "binomial" to train a logistic regression model logrModel <- glm(cut ~ price + color + clarity + depth, data = trainingDataSub, family = "binomial") # Print summary of Logistic Regression model # Note: This only works in Spark 1.6+ summary(logrModel)
+# Family = "binomial" to train a logistic regression model logrModel <- glm(cut ~ price + color + clarity + depth, data = trainingDataSub, family = "binomial") # Print summary of the trained model summary(logrModel)

-# Generate predictions using the trained Linear Regression model predictionsLogR <- predict(logrModel, newData = testDataSub) # View predictions against label column display(select(predictionsLogR, "label", "prediction"))
+# Generate predictions using the trained model predictionsLogR <- predict(logrModel, newData = testDataSub) # View predictions against label column display(select(predictionsLogR, "label", "prediction"))